Maritime Cybersecurity,

 Maritime OT Is Not Office IT

-General IT Maritime OT
+Conventional IT Maritime OT

 TCP/IP based Specialized protocols: NMEA, Modbus, AIS

-Always-on internet connection Satellite-based, limited connectivity
+Always-on internet connectivity Limited satellite-based connectivity

 Immediate patching available Patching restricted during voyages